felixkurnia7/Virtual-Reality-Project/README.md

 There are 3 main features in this project:

 <b>1.
 Speech Recognition</b>
 In this project, I am using Automatic Speech Recognition model from Whisper and run in local using <a href="https://huggingface.co/unity/inference-engine-whisper-tiny">Unity Inference AI</a>.
-The AI model that I am using is Bahasa Indonesia by Cahya/Whisper-medium-id.
+The AI model that I am using is Bahasa Indonesia by <a href="https://huggingface.co/cahya/whisper-medium-id">Cahya/Whisper-medium-id</a>.
+For the implementation, it based on <a href="https://www.patreon.com/posts/project-source-107788463">Ludic Worlds</a> and I did some modification for my project.
 This feature will count the words per minute, volume, and filler words.

 <b>2.
 Eye Contact</b>
 For eye contact, the user must look at the virtual audience for a few seconds.
 When fulfilled, the eye contact value will increase.